Vyral/base-template/_posts/2018-11-27-how-you-can-become-more-productive.md

 {% include youtube.html %}

-We recently hosted a seminar about productivity levels and how we can become more productive in our day-to-day lives.
+We recently hosted a seminar with one of our top agents, Jacob Sudnick, about productivity levels and how we can become more productive in our day-to-day lives.
 We discussed what we think makes someone a productive person, as well as what we can do to follow their example.

 **For your convenience, we’ve included timestamps for each section in the video.
 Feel free to navigate to the topic(s) you’re most interested in viewing:**